A student’s dress and appearance should not cause a disruption or distract from the educational process or create a health of safety concern.

 Picking up children from school:

-There are three safe areas for parents to pick up their children after school.
+There are four safe areas for parents to pick up their children in a vehicle after school.

 - It is important for parents to notify children in advance if they will be picked up and to tell them in which area they should wait for you.